Partnerships in Tasmania

 Normal or general partnerships are the most common kind of partnership.
-They do not need to have a written agreement or be registered.
-Instead, whether a partnership exists depends on a series of factors in the Partnership Act 1891.
-For example, if a person receives a share of the profits of a business carried on with another person, that is evidence a partnership exists.
-Other relevant factors include, for example, whether any property is held jointly between those persons, and whether gross returns are shared by the partners.
+They do not need to be formed under a written agreement or be registered in order to be valid.
+Instead, the Partnership Act 1891 provides guidance on the factors that determine whether a partnership exists.
+For example, if a person receives a share of the profits of a business carried on with another person, that is evidence of a partnership.
+Other relevant factors include whether any property is held jointly between persons, and whether gross returns are shared by the partners.

-A limited partnership is a kind of partnership that consists of both general partners and limited partners.
-The general partners share responsibility for all the debts of the partnership, but have full control over the management of the business of the partnership.
+General partners share responsibility for all the debts of the partnership but have full control over the management of the business of the partnership.

-They are also required to be registered with Consumer Affairs and Fair Trading in order to be created.
-However, they must have a written partnership agreement at all times.
-Furthermore, unlike limited partnerships, limited partners in an incorporated limited partnership have no liability for the debts of the partnership.
+Incorporated limited partnerships are a type of partnership that exists to encourage investment in venture capital projects (i.e. high growth projects).
+Unlike in a limited partnership, limited partners in an incorporated limited partnership have no liability for the debts of the partnership.
 This is to encourage venture capital investors to invest in the partnership without having to take on debt risk.

-There are specific rules for how a partnership can be dissolved.
-All partnerships (other than incorporated limited partnerships) are dissolved at the end of a fixed term if they were only established for that term.
-They will also generally dissolve as a result of the death or bankruptcy of a partner.
-The Supreme Court of Tasmania can also dissolve a partnership on application by one of the partners in certain circumstances.
-Incorporated limited partnerships need to be wound up in accordance with the Partnership Act 1891.
+All partnerships other than incorporated limited partnerships are dissolved at the end of a fixed term if they were only established for that term.
+Partnerships will also generally dissolve as a result of the death or bankruptcy of a partner.
+The Supreme Court of Tasmania can also dissolve a partnership on application by one of the partners under certain circumstances.

 Normal or general partnerships are generally not taxed as an entity.
 Instead, each of the partners in the partnership includes a share of the profits of the partnership in their individual income tax return.
 The partnership still lodges a return to prove its income.